 Methods:

-All raw data used was provided by Keiser from a paper published in 2012 (Lounkine et al. 2012)(Keiser et.
-Al 2012).
-This includes: A mapping between protein targets and their ligands, ligand fingerprints, which were used to derive the statistical model, and drug fingerprints, which are not included in the ligand set, which were shown by (Keiser et.
-Al 2012) to bind to specific targets (Lounkine et al. 2012).
+All raw data used was provided by Keiser from (Lounkine et al. 2012).
+This includes: A mapping between protein targets and their ligands, ligand fingerprints, which were used to derive the statistical model, and drug fingerprints, which are not included in the ligand set, which were shown to bind to specific targets (Lounkine et al. 2012).

-To try and resolve the emerging issues we repeated the original article’s [reference] sampling process (Keiser et al. 2007) in order to create a similar set of data to be used in the analysis step.
+To try and resolve the emerging issues we repeated the sampling process made by (Keiser et al. 2007) in order to create a similar set of data to be used in the analysis step.

 Sampling process: